-2 There are concerns with both data sources.
-The use of a single year's income from census records or similar source has been criticized because ii includes a large transitory component.
+There are concerns with both data sources.
+The use of a single year's income from census records or similar source has been criticized because it includes a large transitory component.
 The multi-year measures of income from Social Security records would seem to overcome that objection, but substantial numbers of workers were excluded from the Social Security system in its early years.
-In addition, the low ceiling on taxable earnings limits the useful of the records prior to the 1980s; and a large proportion of married women were not in the workforce or only worked part-time, hence they have incomplete earnings records that are not representative of their SES.
+In addition, the low ceiling on taxable earnings limits the usefulness of the records prior to the 1980s; and a large proportion of married women were not in the workforce or only worked part-time, hence they have incomplete earnings records that are not representative of their SES.
 In addition, access to the records is severely restricted because of privacy concerns.
-Information on educational attainment is available for persons not in the labor force and it is less influenced by health conditions that develop in middle age.
-However, it can reflect significant measurement error (Boies, Rostron, and Arias, 2010).
+Information on educational attainment is available for persons not in the labor force, and it is less influenced by health conditions that develop in middle age.
+It can, however, reflect significant measurement error (Boies, Rostron, and Arias, 2010).
+Furthermore, it is relative income, not education, that is the more direct target of policy concern.

-(2007) argues that mortality differences by SES in the United States were generally narrowing in the first half to the 20th century, but they have been widening since the 1960s.
-Roughly similar patterns have been found for Europe, but Canada has been an exception in reporting a continuing narrowing of the differential.3
+Both methodologies report increasing differences in mortality across income classes and levels of educational attainment.
+In her survey of the empirical literature, Hilary Waldron (2007) argues that mortality differences by SES in the United States were generally narrowing in the first half to the 20th century, but they have been widening since the 1960s.
+Roughly similar patterns have been found for Europe, but Canada has been an exception in reporting a continuing narrowing of the differential.2

 Earnings-Based Classification of Socioeconomic Status.
 The research based on Social Security records has the advantage of providing a relatively good measure of career income from individual earnings records.
 The records provide a means of distinguishing between transitory and more permanent measures of income.
-Waldron used average nonzero earnings of men for ages 45 to 55 from the administrative records as the measure of career earnings.
+Waldron used average non-zero earnings of men for ages 45 to 55 from the administrative records as the measure of career earnings.
 The sample spanned birth cohorts from 1912 to 1941.
-The reliance on years with of non-zero earnings does exclude some low-wage workers with poor health and likely leads to an understatement of the mortality risk for workers near the bottom of the income distribution.
+The reliance on years with of non-zero earnings does exclude some low-wage workers with poor health and likely leads to an understatement of the mortality risk for the disabled and workers near the bottom of the income distribution.
 Also, she excluded women because of their sharply changing labor force participation rates over the period of analysis.
 She found that, if differences in rates of mortality improvement between the top and bottom half of the male career earnings distribution observed over the 1972-2001 period continue, men born in 1941 in the top half of the earnings distribution would be expected to live 5.8 years longer than men in the bottom half of the distribution, up from a difference of only 1.2 years observed for men born in 1912.
 The result is an extremely large increase in differential mortality.

 A similar study using the same basic data source was undertaken by Duggan, Gillingham and Greenlees (2007).
-They applied slightly different selection criteria than Waldron by explicitly excluding the disabled, and limiting the sample to retired workers with birth years between 1900 and 1942.
-They also find a very strong positive relationship between career income and life expectancy with a difference of 2-3 years between the top and bottom deciles, but they do not address the issue of a widening of the differential over time.
+They applied slightly different selection criteria than Waldron by explicitly excluding the disabled and limiting the sample to retired workers with birth years between 1900 and 1942.
+They also find a very strong positive relationship between career income and life expectancy with a difference of two to three years between the top and bottom deciles, but they do not address the issue of a widening of the differential over time.
 They do report that workers who exhibit a rising trend in earnings live significantly longer; and the income-related differences in mortality between whites and blacks are most pronounced in the lower portions of the income distribution.